shaik1002/biggitlabbomb/doc/api/users.md

 - Git HTTP/SSH activities (such as clone, push)
 - User logging in to GitLab
-- User visiting pages related to dashboards, projects, issues, and merge requests
+- User visiting pages related to dashboards, projects, issues, and merge requests ([introduced](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/54947) in GitLab 11.8)
 - User using the API
 - User using the GraphQL API